 Watch this video to learn how to use OneSearch to locate print and electronic books through the library.

 Click the title heading of any given result item to view the full record.
-In the full record, under "Get It" you'll find the item's location in the Library and its status (available, checked out, request options), and under "View It" the direct link to electronic text, if available.
+In the full record, under "Online Access" you'll find the direct link to electronic text, if available.
+Ebooks can have different number of user access.
+Check in the notes section to see how many users can read the book at any given time.
 The "Send To" menu offers tools for citing, emailing, or saving a record as a favorite.

 The Library of Congress Classification arranges materials by subjects.
 The first sections of the call number represent the subject of the book.
 The letter-and-decimal section of the call number often represents the author's last name.
 And, as you recall, the last section of a call number is often the date of publication. example: